openquantumhardware/qick-docs/docs/index.rst

 Getting started with QICK
 ########

-   * First, for a global overview of the QICK and its capabilities, read `our technical paper introducing the QICK <https://www.arxiv.org>`_.
+   * First, for a global overview of the QICK and its capabilities, read `our instrumentation paper introducing the QICK <https://arxiv.org/abs/2110.00557>`_.

    * If you have a ZCU111 board and you want to configure it as a QICK board, follow `the quick start guide on our Github repository <https://github.com/openquantumhardware/qick/tree/main/quick_start>`_.